 - Over zucchini noodles for a healthier option.

-The recipe is great with steamed or roasted vegetables.
+The recipe is great with steamed or roasted vegetables or green beans.

 We Love Hearing From You!

-If you try this Crock Pot Pork recipe or any other recipe on Suburban Simplicity, then don’t forget to rate the recipe and let us know how it went in the comments below.
-We love hearing from you!
-Better yet, use the hashtag #suburbansimplicity if you make the recipe.
+If you try this Crock Pot Pork Chop recipe with mushroom gravy or any other recipe on Suburban Simplicity, don't forget to rate the recipe and let us know how it went in the comments below.

 - Crock Pot